 Beyond their structural role, amino acids are directly involved in essential metabolic processes:

-• Enzymatic synthesis : Many enzymes, essential for catalyzing chemical reactions in the body, are composed of amino acids.
+- Enzyme synthesis : Many enzymes, essential for catalyzing chemical reactions in the body, are composed of amino acids.

-• Nitrogen Regulation : Amino acids participate in nitrogen metabolism, which is essential for maintaining acid-base balance and eliminating metabolic waste.
+- Nitrogen regulation : Amino acids participate in nitrogen metabolism, which is essential for maintaining acid-base balance and eliminating metabolic waste.

 Role in the immune system

-• Antibody synthesis : These immune proteins are made from amino acids to protect the body against pathogens.
+- Antibody synthesis : These immune proteins are made from amino acids to protect the body against pathogens.

 Importance for cognitive and hormonal functions